Pioneer Hotel & Gambling Hall: History

 What would become the Pioneer Hotel & Gambling Hall initially opened in 1979 as the Colorado Club and was built by Tom Ward and Ed Nigro.
 In 1986, the casino had the distinction of being the first casino to open a players' club for slot players in Nevada.

 The Hotel and Casino were purchased on January 9, 2004 by Archon Corporation.
 The current owners continue utilizing the western theme that has been the signature of The Pioneer Club since its inception.
 The casino added a new sports book, operated by Lucky's Race & Sports Book, in August 2009.

 A new owner, The New Pioneer, LLC, assumed ownership on May 1, 2018.
-The casino closed at that time for "refurbishment", although no timetable for its reopening has been announced.
-The casino reopened to business on August 30, 2018.
+The casino closed at that time for "refurbishment."
+The casino reopened on August 30, 2018.